On a usual Monday morning in the office, we recently had this discussion about seemingly irrelevant billboards placed around town.

 The Billboard effect is not the only element in the huge distribution ecosystem, especially now,

 dealing with various devices and sites in the customer's journey.
 However, the billboard effect is still an important element in increasing direct bookings, visibility and ranking.

 As an independent hotel, you may not be able to afford high advertising investment.

 But why aren’t you using the presence on OTAs since you're already there?!

-Something to think about, and talk over with us during your free consultation, if you’re up for it.
+Something to think about, and talk over with us, if you’re up for it.

 Benjamin was born in Lyon, France, with a insatiable thirst for adventure and entrepreneurship.
 He fell in love with Ireland and opened his first hotel in Dublin in 2008,

 experiencing first hand the lack of key in hand professional hospitality services tailored for independant hotels owners.

 In depth articles, guides, tips and recommendations about Hotel Technology, Digital Marketing, Revenue Management & Hotel Operations.